Events

 For the Love of Saltmarsh

-Watch our new film, embodying The Saltmarsh Project, a 3-year, 13-partner, ecosystem restoration programme that includes community participation and the work of 6 artists – The Saltmarsh Artist Collective.
+Watch our short film, embodying The Saltmarsh Project, a 3-year, 13-partner, ecosystem restoration programme that includes community participation and the work of 6 artists – The Saltmarsh Artist Collective.

 View event